Modules

 A module which has completed Phase IV and is waiting for formal approval may be described as “Phase IV – completed”.

-A module will be considered to have “completed Phase II” once the list of QoL issues has been converted into a set of items and a preliminary version of the questionnaire is available and has been approved for pre-testing in Phase III.
+A module will be considered to have “completed Phase II” once the list of QOL issues has been converted into a set of items and a provisional version of the questionnaire is available and has been approved for pre-testing in Phase III.